-A rustic crimson through and through, you are just able to see through the core.
+A rustic crimson through and through.
 A beautiful pink ring encapsulates the wine at the edge of the glass.

 A beautiful blend of fruit and earth, with bright fruity notes of black plum, cranberry, bing cherry, and a touch of strawberry.
 These are laid atop tobacco leaf, fresh forest floor, clove, vanilla, and subtle black pepper.

 Very elegant, and as well balanced on the palate as on the nose.
 A delightful mix of fresh and stewed fruits, which yield to dark chocolate, sandalwood, clove, and allspice.